plaid/deprecated-link/README.md

   endpoint.

-The [getting started](#getting-started) guide below covers illustrates how to use your `public_key` to get up and running with Project CSA.
+The [getting started](#getting-started) guide below covers illustrates how to use your `public_key` to get up and running with Plaid Link.
 The guide also covers how to exchange a `public_token` for a `access_token`.

 ## Getting started